SomeOddCodeGuy/WilmerAI/Docs/User_Documentation/README.md

 ### Stateful Conversation Memory

-WilmerAI includes a robust, three-part memory system to provide long-term context for conversations.
+WilmerAI includes a four-part memory system that provides long-term context for conversations.
 By including a `[DiscussionId]` in your request, you can enable:

 * **Long-Term Memory File**: Chronological, summarized chunks of the conversation.
 * **Rolling Chat Summary**: A continuously updated high-level summary of the entire discussion.
-* **Searchable Vector Memory**: A dedicated full-text search database for the discussion, allowing for efficient keyword-based search to retrieve relevant information.
+* **Searchable Vector Memory**: A dedicated full-text search database for the discussion, allowing for efficient keyword-based search to retrieve relevant information, with optional embedding-based semantic or hybrid search when an embeddings endpoint is configured.
+* **State Document**: A continuously updated markdown snapshot of what is currently true in the conversation (a user profile, world state, etc.), maintained by the vector memory pipeline and readable by workflows at any time.

 ### Per-User Encryption and Data Isolation